-Besides–Any blogger claiming that essential oils should not be used internally based on the claim that they are detrimental to the body’s microflora demonstrates a sheer lack of basic physiology.
-If what they say was true (which we know it’s not from the studies posted above), then essential oils would be disturbing our body’s microflora with topical use as well!
+Claiming that essential oils should not be used internally based on the claim that they are detrimental to the body's microflora demonstrates a sheer lack of basic physiology.
 We have more bacteria than cells in/on our body.
 It is everywhere, not just in our gut.
 It is on our skin.

 Conventional food products containing essential oils

 What some people also don't realize is that there are many food products that already contain plant oils!
 Here are just a few examples of things people have no concerns about using that contain plant oils:

 (Contains chocolate, honey, and oil of peppermint)

 (Contains peppermint oil)